-In that period of time, you have to consider if you can make some upgrades and how good you are at filling any vacancy spots.
-If possible, you may want to plan for two months of vacancy per year when setting your rents.
+In that period of time, you have to consider if you can make some upgrades and how good you are at filling any vacancies.
+If possible, you may want to plan for two months of vacancy per year when setting your rent prices.
 This is where a good property manager can become invaluable.

 Effective rental advertising is essential to fill up vacant units in rental properties.
 Your goal should be to reach as many prospective tenants as possible.
 This way, you’ll have a bigger pool of prospective tenants to choose from.

 Make sure you explain all the basics of your property, the rental price, the square footage of the rooms, the included utilities, the property’s location, and your pet policy.